The three policy changes that may end the pandemic — and avoid the next pandemic

 As a policy attorney for 20 years, I’ve come to understand how important policy choices can be.
 Definitions of key terms, what data to include and what to exclude, how to ensure data quality, how to test people and when not to test people, are all highly important aspects of public health policy.

 In tracking the Covid-19 pandemic policy choices over the last year and a half, and in working with a team of medical professionals with deep experience in testing and health policy, I’ve come to the following lessons learned, applicable to the ongoing coronavirus pandemic and for the next pandemic.

-If these three policy choices are heeded they will go far in avoiding the next pandemic.
+If these three policy choices are heeded they will go far in ending (finally) this pandemic and also in avoiding the next pandemic.